src-d/guide/talent/job-descriptions/infrastructure.md

 - At source{d}, we really care about open source,which is why we contribute to projects like Terraform & CoreOS, as well as creating our own projects across different teams at source{d}.

-- We are looking for someone with a strong Linux background, good Networking knowledge, a passion for automation and experience working at scale.
+- We are looking for someone with a strong Linux background, good Networking knowledge, passion for automation and experience working at scale.
 Finally, knowledge of at least one backend/scripting language and caring about best development practices are required.

 ## CULTURE